 In Holy Trinity Parish, the preparation for First Reconciliation and its celebration, takes place prior to the preparation for Confirmation and First Eucharist.
 The preparation begins in September and the celebration of the sacrament takes place near/in Advent.

-- Schedule for First Reconciliation 2017
+- Revised Schedule of Lessons for First Reconciliation 2022-23 (Nov. dates changed)

 - Registration Form for First Reconciliation